Austrian, German tourists fined in Italy for hammock, coffee incidents | DW | 19.07.2019

 An Austrian tourist was fined €300 ($340) after taking a siesta in a hammock in the Italian city of Trieste this week.

-The 52-year-old man had hung the hammock between two trees and thus broke city rules preventing the attachment of anything to vegetation.
+The 52-year-old man had hung the hammock between two trees and thus broke city rules on green spaces that prevent the attachment of anything to vegetation.
 He also caused disruption to locals as they went about their daily lives.

 Read more: Russian cathedral project suspended after protests